2021 Russian ultimatum to NATO: Reception

-The primary demand from Russia to halt NATO's eastward expansion was rejected by NATO and the U.S., which argued that Russia should not have a veto on the alliance's expansion and that it had the right to decide its own military posture, defending its open door policy as a fundamental principle of the organization.
-In response to the draft treaties, NATO Secretary General Jens Stoltenberg stated that any dialogue with Russia "would also need to address NATO's concerns about Russia's actions, be based on core principles and documents of European security, and take place in consultation with NATO's European partners, such as Ukraine".
-U.S. National Security Adviser Jake Sullivan stated that the U.S. was committed to the "principle of nothing about you without you" in shaping its foreign policy in Europe.
-Ukraine's Ministry of Foreign Affairs stated that Ukraine had an "exclusive sovereign right" to run its foreign policy, and only it and NATO could determine the relationship between them, including the question of its potential membership.
+Some of the demands had already been ruled-out by NATO.
+The main demand from Russia to ban NATO from accepting new members was rejected by NATO and the US, who said that Russia should not have a veto on the alliance's enlargement and that it had the right to decide its own military posture, defending its open door policy as a fundamental principle of the organization.
+In response to the draft treaties, NATO Secretary General Jens Stoltenberg said that any dialogue with Russia "would also need to address NATO's concerns about Russia's actions, be based on core principles and documents of European security, and take place in consultation with NATO's European partners, such as Ukraine".
+US National Security Adviser Jake Sullivan said that the US was committed to the "principle of nothing about you without you" in shaping its foreign policy in Europe.
+A senior Biden administration official said the US was willing to discuss the proposals, but added that there were some "that the Russians know are unacceptable".
+Ukraine's Ministry of Foreign Affairs said that Ukraine had an "exclusive sovereign right" to decide its foreign policy, and only it and NATO could determine the relationship between them, including the question of its potential membership.

-Some Western political analysts suggested Russia was knowingly presenting unrealistic demands to provide a diplomatic distraction while maintaining military pressure on Ukraine, with Michael Kofman calling the draft treaties a "smokescreen" and Sam Greene calling them a "declaration" rather than a basis for negotiation.
+Some Western political analysts suggested Russia was knowingly making unrealistic demands as a diplomatic distraction, while maintaining military pressure on Ukraine and preparing to invade.
+They believe that Russia knew the demands would be rejected, and would use this rejection as a pretext for invading Ukraine.Michael Kofman calling the draft treaties a "smokescreen" and Sam Greene calling them a "declaration" rather than a basis for negotiation.

-Boris Bondarev, a Russian diplomat who later resigned in protest of Russia's invasion of Ukraine, recalled that the draft treaties had shocked many Russian diplomats and that he immediately viewed the demands as non-negotiable.
-Bondarev also stated that during a dinner amid bilateral U.S–Russia strategic stability talks in Geneva on 10 January 2022, that Ryabkov had screamed at U.S. officials, including Deputy Secretary of State Wendy Sherman, that "[Russia] need[s] Ukraine!
+Russia's foreign minister Sergei Lavrov warned "If there is no constructive response within a reasonable time and the West continues its aggressive line, then Russia will be forced to [...] eliminate unacceptable threats to our security".
+Boris Bondarev, a Russian diplomat who later resigned in protest of Russia's invasion of Ukraine, recalled that the draft treaties had shocked many Russian diplomats and that he saw the demands as non-negotiable.
+According to Bondarev, during US–Russia talks in Geneva on 10 January 2022, Ryabkov had screamed at US officials, including Deputy Secretary of State Wendy Sherman, shouting "We [Russia] need Ukraine!
 We won't go anywhere without Ukraine!
-Get out with your belongings [to the 1997 borders]!".
+Take all your stuff and go back to the 1997 [NATO] borders!".